jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 classes: attributes and methods
 #################################

-How to define a class with attributes
+how to define a class with attributes
 --------------------------------------

 I now add some tests for attributes since I know how to define a class for attributes